vatpac-technology/sops/docs/aerodromes/Mackay.md

 The Standard Assignable level from MK ADC to MKA is the lower of `A060` or the `RFL`, any other level must be prior coordinated.

 ### Arrivals/Overfliers
 MKA will heads-up coordinate arrivals/overfliers from Class C to MK ADC.
-Aircraft will be cleared for the coordinated approach prior to handoff to MK ADC, unless MK ADC nominates a restriction.
+IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to MK ADC, unless MK ADC nominates a restriction.
+VFR aircraft require a level readback.

 !!! example
     <span class="hotline">**MKA** -> **MK ADC**</span>: "Via BAVAM for the RNP RWY 32, VOZ1164”